gefen1998/intro-to-mobx--elv/mobx.md

  To make the syntax easier for us, we will use es7 decorators syntax that gives us the @ sign.

  # npm run eject
+ # npm install @babel/plugin-proposal-decorators
+ * These commands will invoke the create-react-app from scratch with the decorators installed as part of the package.

+ # We will also add the following Babel configuration to our package.json file:

+"babel": {
+  "plugins": [
+    ["@babel/plugin-proposal-decorators", { "legacy": true }]
+  ],
+  "presets": [
+    "react-app"
+  ]
+},